-Always keep the polished breech surfaces clean and lightly oiled.
-The breech is so carefully hand fitted that accumulated debris, sand, etc. may prevent it from closing completely.
+Always keep the polished breech surfaces clean and lightly lubricated.
+The breech is so carefully hand fitted that accumulated debris, sand, etc. may prohibit complete closing.
 If this should occur the action will not close.
 Open the gun and unload it.
 Carefully examine the action surfaces and remove any foreign matter.
+Additionally, provision is made for the gradual wear of locking surfaces to keep the breech of the gun tight.